-As of November 2018 in the United States alone, 22 people have been murdered just for being transgender, a majority of whom are transgender women of color.
+Currently, Transgender Day of Remembrance is observed in cities across the U.S. and in more than 20 countries globally.
+In the preceding 12-month period (Dec.
+1, 2019 to Nov.
+1, 2020) in the United States alone, at least 37 people have been brutally murdered with an additional six people in Puerto Rico, for a total of 43.
+Globally, this number is over 300 people, with Brazil leading with the greatest death count.
+These people were violently killed just for living their authentic lives as transgender or gender non-conforming/non-binary.
+A disproportionate majority are transgender women of color.
 It is time to stop this violence, hate and senseless death!
-It is time to celebrate the wide range of gender diversity many Americans and especially many New Yorker’s share.
+It is time to celebrate the wide range of gender diversity many Americans and especially many New Yorkers share.

 We often confuse a person’s sex with their gender.
-A person’s sex is usually determined by their physical anatomy at birth.
-Gender is in our minds: how we see and think of ourselves, who we know ourselves to be, how we express who we are to other people around us.
+A person’s sex is determined by their physical anatomy at birth.
+Gender is how we see and think of ourselves, our internal sense of self, how we express who we are to other people around us.

-In our culture, we quantify sex and gender as a binary of possibilities — male/masculine or female/feminine — with little room for variation in between.
-Transgender and gender non-binary individuals transcend or cross over these traditional gender lines.
-We do not view life in a strict gender binary concept but rather a much fuller, richer continuum of possibilities across a variety of gender-related spectrums.
+In our culture, we quantify sex and gender as a binary of possibilities — male-masculine or female-feminine, with little room for variation in between.
+Transgender and gender non-conforming/non-binary, and intersex individuals transcend or cross over these traditional sex and gender boundaries.
+We view life not in a strict male-masculine or female-feminine binary concept but rather a much fuller, richer continuum of possibilities across a variety of sex and gender-related spectrums.

-The attempted suicide rate among the transgender community as a whole is approximately 41 percent.
-That number increases to between 51 and 61 percent when bullying, harassment, sexual assault and other criminal acts are included.
-Over 50 percent of transgender youth under the age of 20 have considered or attempted suicide.
-The suicide rate in the general population currently resides at less than 5 percent!
-The reasons for these suicides vary with each individual person.
-Major contributing factors include non-acceptance by parents, spouses and family members, bullying and harassment in schools, places of employment, places of religious worship, and non-acceptance by society in general.
+Suicide continues to be a constant concern in the transgender community.
+Those who completed, attempted or considered suicide account for approximately 41% of our members.
+Over 50% of transgender youth under the age of 20 have considered or attempted suicide.
+The suicide rate amongst the general population currently resides at less than 5%!
+The reasons for these deaths vary with each individual person.
+Major contributing factors include non-acceptance by parents, spouses and family members, bullying and harassment in schools, places of employment, places of religious worship and non-acceptance by society in general.
 Clearly the numbers referenced above are unacceptable to a society that is supposed to welcome and support diversity amongst all people.

-Kelly Metzgar is the executive director of Adirondack North Country Gender Alliance and lives in Saranac Lake.
+Kelly Metzgar lives in Saranac Lake and is the executive director of the Adirondack North Country Gender Alliance.